 Chances are, you already have a bottle of Sriracha in your fridge—the Thai dipping sauce has become more or less omnipresent in recent years.
 The best Sriracha (yes, there's more than one brand) delivers a bright fruitiness, potent heat balanced with a touch of sweet, and no musty powdered-garlic flavor.
 Bangkok native and chef-owner of San Francisco's Kin Khao, Pim Techamanuvit, insists on Thai-made Sriracha, and Ricker recommends Shark brand, but you can read up on the pros and cons of specific brands in our taste test write-up.
 The main takeaway?
 When using Sriracha sauce in a Thai recipe, you'll want to make sure you use a Thai-style product—not the admittedly delicious and popular American-made Huy Fong (you may know it as the "rooster sauce"), which will yield significantly different results.

 Sriracha may be a favorite on Western shores, but to round out a full Thai pantry, your fridge should hold a few other bottles, too.
-Start with nam jim kai, or sweet chili sauce, a jammy, sweet-hot, crimson concoction that's traditionally served with thot man pla (deep-fried fish cakes) and grilled chicken.
+Start with nam jim kai, or sweet chile sauce, a jammy, sweet-hot, crimson concoction that's traditionally served with thot man pla (deep-fried fish cakes) and grilled chicken.
 (In my house, it's also smeared on corn biscuits and, sometimes, Danish blue cheese sandwiches.)
-You can buy your chili sauce at a store, but we recommend making your own and storing it in a sealed container in the fridge—it's easy to make, lasts indefinitely, and tastes far superior.
+You can buy your chile sauce at a store, but we recommend making your own and storing it in a sealed container in the fridge—it's easy to make, lasts indefinitely, and tastes far superior.
 Then there's nam man hoi, or oyster sauce, a briny and viscous coffee-hued condiment originally made by boiling oysters with water until their juices reduced and caramelized.
 These days, oyster sauce ingredients may include caramel, sugar, cornstarch, and oyster extract, but they still lend umami-packed shellfish flavor and a nice gloss to sauces.
 The sauce is essential for comfortingly familiar Chinese-Thai dishes like nuea phat nam man hoi (sliced beef stir-fried with Chinese broccoli).

-Opinions differ as to the merits of jarred curry (red, green, et cetera) and other jarred products, like the shrimp paste–y chili bomb nam phrik phao.
+Opinions differ as to the merits of jarred curry (red, green, et cetera) and other jarred products, like the shrimp paste–y chile bomb nam phrik phao.
 Expending the time and effort to make your own, Ricker admits, "can be a pain.
 But so is going for a three-mile run...and you can make a great curry paste in less time than it takes to do a three-mile run."
 Using a food processor is perfectly acceptable, but you'll get a finer texture and more aroma if you use a mortar and pestle, he says—and, based on our tests, we agree.

 Punyaratabandhu and McDermott, on the other hand, are proponents of jarred pastes.
 "Fresh pastes from scratch are best—no one will argue against that.
 But I would rather have a bowl of green curry made from store-bought green curry paste than a homemade one made with nontraditional ingredients like ginger, lemon, and cilantro leaves [in lieu of galangal, lemongrass, and coriander seeds]," says Punyaratabandhu.
 And, she points out, using a good jarred curry paste helps those new to Thai food know what each curry paste tastes like, so that "moving on to making pastes from scratch will be easy in terms of taste goals."
 McDermott seeks out Maesri-brand pastes packed in small, four-ounce cans, preferring the brighter flavor of freshly opened paste to that of the leftover paste you'll inevitably be stuck with if you choose larger-format products packed in jars or plastic tubs.
 Punyaratabandhu hesitates to recommend a single brand across the board, but advises choosing a paste made in Thailand over any made in the US, some of which "are pretty bad, actually."

 Keen cooks might rush to fill their Thai pantries with a dozen or more aromatics, but if you're just starting out, you can get by with less.
-Along with fish sauce, limes, chilies, and herbs, kra-thiam (garlic) and hom daeng (red shallots) are "the quintessential components of everyday Thai cooking," says McDermott.
+Along with fish sauce, limes, chiles, and herbs, kra-thiam (garlic) and hom daeng (red shallots) are "the quintessential components of everyday Thai cooking," says McDermott.
 Kha (galangal)—a thick, knobby rhizome—puts the kha in tom kha kai (coconut milk soup with chicken, lemongrass, and lime leaves).
 It's sometimes confused with ginger; don't make that mistake, because galangal's earthy, citrusy-piney perfume is quite different from ginger's tingly heat.

 Ta-khrai, or lemongrass, smells like its namesake fruit, but flavor-wise, it's softer, sweeter, without the sharp acidic edge.
 You probably know lemongrass from its starring role in tom yam kung; it also flavors curry pastes.
 When purchasing lemongrass, seek out stalks with intact root ends, which will deliver more flavor.
 The "softened" lime equivalent to lemongrass are fabulously fragrant makrut lime leaves.
 (You may also find them labeled "kaffir lime leaves," a term we no longer employ due to its offensive connotations.)
 Distinctly earthy (some would say "musty") and slightly bitter, khamin (turmeric root) adds a hint of astringency and pepperiness, along with a beautiful tangerine hue, to Southern and Northern Thai curries.
 It also stains anything it touches, including cutting boards, so proceed with caution.
 Wrinkly makrut limes—only the zest is added to dishes; in Thailand, the juice is used as a hair tonic—and the highly aromatic lesser ginger, also known as lesser galangal, Chinese keys, and fingerroot, are "second-tier" aromatics: nice to have on hand, but not absolutely necessary.
 The latter, which tastes like a heightened version of galangal crossed with ginger—lightly citrusy, with a hint of pepper—is often used to ameliorate any muddy or gamy notes in dishes containing freshwater fish or game meat, says Punyaratabandhu.